IndieGlue/jekyll-gameblog-template/blog.md

 ---
 layout: page
-title: dev blog
+title: dev log
-permalink: /dev blog/
+permalink: /dev log/
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)